andybywire/ux-methods/studio/README.md

 - Fully customizable [field validation](https://www.sanity.io/docs/validation) and [document organization](https://www.sanity.io/docs/overview-structure-builder)

 ## Running Sanity Studio Locally
 This repository can be cloned and installed locally, but in order to collaborate on the UX Methods dataset, you will need to be granted read/write permissions.
-Please [contact me](https://www.andyfitzgeraldconsulting.com/contact/) if you would like to discuss collaborting on the content data set.
+Please [contact me](https://www.andyfitzgeraldconsulting.com/contact/) if you would like to discuss collaborating on the content data set.